Experience Oahu with Beautiful Beaches, Great Food and Incredible Adventures

 First things first—coffee!
 Green World Coffee Farm in Wahiawa is one of those places that smells amazing before you even walk through the door.
 This small, family-owned coffee farm is so great!
 It has rows of coffee trees, a cute shop filled with locally roasted beans, and free tastings of their coffee.
 You can a stroll through the fields and sip on your latte before heading into the city.

 Next, make your way to downtown Honolulu to visit Iolani Palace, the only royal palace in the United States.
 Walking through this beautifully restored landmark feels like stepping back in time.
 You’ll see the grand throne room, intricate koa wood staircases, and even the private chambers where Queen Liliʻuokalani was held under house arrest.
-It’s an eye-opening glimpse into Hawaii’s royal history, and a must-visit if you want to understand the history of the islands.
+It’s a glimpse into Hawaii’s royal history, and a must-visit if you want to understand the history of the islands.

-For lunch stop by The Pig and the Lady This is a family-run restaurant that serves Vietnamese inspired dishes and is very popular, so come prepared to wait a bit.
+For lunch stop by The Pig and the Lady.
+This is a family-run restaurant that serves Vietnamese inspired dishes and is very popular, so come prepared to wait a bit.
 I love the French dip Bahnh Mi and it is only served for lunch or take out at dinner time.
 It’s closed on Sunday & Monday so be sure to visit on one of the days it is open.

 After lunch, spend the afternoon exploring Kakaʻako, one of Honolulu’s trendiest neighborhoods.
 This artsy district is covered in colorful street murals, and has tons of great boutiques, coffee shops, and hidden gems.
 While you are there you should stop by Butterfly Ice Cream for a scoop of lilikoi cheesecake!